 Reasons your doctor might suggest a CT scan of the pelvis:

 - Inflammatory bowel disease

 - Pelvis infections (pelvis inflammatory diseases, pyelonephritis, appendicitis)

 Yes.
 Similar to an x-ray, CT scan is an imaging test that uses a small amount of radiation to show images of organs, tissues, and bones of the body.

 Once the procedure is completed, you will receive your results within three to five business days in your LabFinder portal.

 How do I prepare?

-Please refer to the following simple preparation guidelines or consult your doctor or the radiology center where you are being treated.
-Follow your doctor’s instructions and ask any questions that you may have before the procedure.
+For more information, please refer to the following simple preparation guidelines.
+You can consult your doctor or radiology center where you are being treated.
 Do not forget to bring your LabFinder Order and Insurance Card to your appointment.

 - Book and manage your personal health records